 Depending on your body conditions, you can also practice 6/18, 4/20, or 1/23.
 In fact, OMAD (One Meal a Day) is also becoming more popular as more people become experienced in Intermittent Fasting.

 I think the only difficult part of this Fast is to actually stop eating.
 No snacks, no fruits, no energy bars, just stop eating!
-When you are able to stop eating altogether for at least 16 hours for a minimum of 10 days, you are ready to go onto the next Fast.
+When you are able to do intermittent fasting for a minimum of 10 days, you are ready to go onto the next Fast.

 3. Liquid Fasting

 Liquid fasting means you only drink liquids, and take no solid food.
-In summer, I would use fruit juice or vegetable juice, but in winter, I may make hot soup and drink herbal tea.
+In summer, I would use fruit juice or vegetable juice; but in winter, hot soup or hot herbal tea may be more preferable.
 Practice this for a minimum of 3 days, and most people will release quite a considerable amount of solid waste from their bodies.
 You can do this once or several times.
 When you feel your body is considerably clean, you can go on to the next Fast.

 4. Water Fasting